Legal Experience—Solving Complex Business Problems

 Government and Internal Investigations

 Ms. Lockner also has extensive experience handling governmental investigations and has litigated against and negotiated with numerous Attorneys General throughout the country.
 She successfully obtained an outright voluntary dismissal of a case that the Ohio Attorney General brought after she obtained sanctions against the State for discovery abuses.
-In addition, Ms. Lockner has handled and participated in several internal and grand jury investigations and recognizes that there are not only legal, but also public relations and employee-morale ramifications that must be managed in these instances.
+In addition, Ms. Lockner has handled and participated in several internal and grand jury investigations and recognizes that there are not only legal, but also public relations and employee-morale ramifications that must be mitigated in these instances.

 Pro Bono and Community Service—Serving Those In Need

-She has been fortunate to represent numerous inspiring clients who have faced debilitating challenges and have thrived despite them, including asylum seekers, foster children, battered women, and veterans.
-In one case, she began representing an Ethiopian woman seeking asylum two weeks after Ms. Lockner was sworn into the bar.
+In addition to her per diem practice, Ms. Lockner heads the firm’s nationally-recognized Pro Bono Program.
+Since Ms. Lockner was named to that position in 2009, the firm has been ranked in the top 10 of Am Law firms two years in a row and was featured as one of five firms nationally whose ranks had increased the most over the previous five years.
+In 2011, the “The Vault” survey named the firm as No. 1 in the nation for its pro bono program.
+She has been fortunate to represent numerous inspiring clients who have face debilitating challenges and have thrived despite them, including asylum seekers, foster children, battered women, and veterans.
+In one case, she began representing an Ethopian woman seeking asylum two weeks after Ms. Lockner was sworn into the bar.
 After three trials, two trips to the Board of Immigration Appeals, and finally a trip to the Eighth Circuit where Ms. Lockner argued to overturn the immigration judge’s decision, her client was finally awarded asylum status nearly nine years later.
-She currently represents two sisters and their young children who fled Honduras due to violence that had resulted in the assassinations of their brother and their cousin, an elected official.
+More recently, she represented two mothers from Honduras and their children and persuaded the Office of Chief Counsel to stipulate to their petitions for asylum.

-Ms. Lockner also serves on the board of several organizations including The Advocates for Human Rights, the Fund for Legal Aid, and the Basilica Landmark.
+Ms. Lockner also serves on the board of several organizations including the Advocates for Human Rights, the Fund for Legal Aid, and the Basilica Landmark.
 She also serves as one of two trustees to the Basilica of St. Mary where she also sits on the parish council and the finance committee.